jpvillaisaza/reverse/reverse.md

 5.08 s
 ```

-Besides definitions, we're using the fact that lists, the empty list
-and append form a monoid to calculate a better algorithm and improve
-the performance of reverse.
-And it's just one of Bird's examples of
-how to use mathematics to better understand and improve our programs.
-We can move forward and use things like the functor laws and
-parametricity to improve our programs.
-We won't be using reverse, but
-it's a good example.

-In doing so, he actually shows an example of how to use
+This is not just an example of how to improve a program's performance,
-mathematics to calculate a better algorithm for reverse, which is the
-best way to improve a program's performance.

-he actually shows an example of calculating a function with
+but an example of how to use mathematics to find a better algorithm,
-mathematics and says that “the best way to improve a program's
+which is “the best way to improve a programs's performance.”
+We're
-performance is to use a better algorithm.”
+merely using definitions and the fact that lists, the empty list, and
+the append function form a monoid, but we could do so much more.

+In short, this is just an example of how to use mathematics as one way
+to better understand and improve our programs.